Operationalize Your World

 The workshop material:

-- vRealize Operations kit.
-A set of dashboards, views, super metrics, and alerts that customers can import.
+2. vRealize Operations kit.
+A set of dashboards, views, super metrics, and alerts that you can import.
 It was built on the latest version of vRealize Operations.
 They are not tested on earlier versions, so upgrade yours first.

-- A Book.
-A Microsoft Word document.
+3. A Book.
+An editable Microsoft Word document.
 The documentation of OYW, which customers can adopt and tailor as their internal operations guidebook.
+Yes, make it yours please as each operations is unique :-)

-- The site.
+4. The site.
 What you’re reading right now.
-VMwareOpsGuide site covers more than the book, but the site may lag by a few months as it takes time to manually sync hundreds of pages that evolves every month.
+VMwareOpsGuide site covers more than the book, but the site lags in contents as it takes time & effort to manually sync hundreds of pages that evolves every month.

-Think of Operationalize Your World as the Pro edition of the plain vRealize Operations.
+Think of Operationalize Your World as the Pro Max Ultra edition of the plain vRealize Operations and Log Insight.
 Using analogy from the car industry, it’s like the AMG line of Mercedes.
 It’s designed for advanced customers who operate large scale Infrastructure, hence need a customized version.
-Product wise, it requires the Advanced edition or higher.
+Product wise, it assumes you have the Enterprise edition.

 Traditionally, the customisation eventually made it into the product.
 I’d port selected contents after they have been proven with customers.
 So OYW also serves as the alpha version of the content.